 - TB can cause permanent scarring in the lungs, making it difficult to breathe even after treatment.

 - TB prevents people from working or going to school, which is costly for the individuals and for the community.

 This health indicator reports the number of active TB cases in the Denver Metro Area and explains how we are working to eliminate TB in our community.

 What are we measuring and how are we measuring it?

-Each year, the Denver Public Health TB Program evaluates, treats and collects data for all patients diagnosed with active TB in the seven-county Denver metropolitan area (Adams, Arapahoe, Boulder, Broomfield, Denver, Jefferson, and Douglas Counties).
-Information is sent to the Colorado Department of Public Health and Environment (CDPHE) and the Centers for Disease Control and Prevention (CDC) that is used to calculate the rate of TB and any trends with the disease in Metro Denver.
+The Denver Public Health TB Program routinely evaluates, treats and collects data for all patients diagnosed with active TB in the seven-county Denver metropolitan area (Adams, Arapahoe, Boulder, Broomfield, Denver, Jefferson, and Douglas Counties).

 Why do we measure this, and what is the data telling us?

 The TB elimination goal is less than one case per million people each year.